MeganNyhan/CI_PP4_Donegal_Courts/README.md

 ## Project Goals
 <ul>
-    <li> The main goal of this project is to allow users to play a hangman game based on the counties of Ireland so they can test their knowledge.</li>
+    <li> The main goal of this project is to create a platform for locals of Donegal to have a place to read and stay informed about the goings on.</li>
-    <li>It also aims to create a game with a good user experience that offers real world feedback to the user.</li>
+    <li>It also aims to create a place for locals to have a public platform (through a comments section) about the stories that have come out of the recent court hearings.</li>
-    <li> Finally the game is connect to a database (google spreadsheets) to allow the owner of the game to host a platform that will gather user information that could be used for the site's analytics.</li>
+    <li> Finally, the blog will be fully functional from an admin point of view where the admin can manage posts and comments that will be display on the site.
+They are also responisble for adding content to the site, so any posts that are written need to be editable.</li>
 </ul>
 <hr>